 2016, whom we like...

 We are one of the oldest writing programs, begun in 1949 by Andrew Lytle, later to famously edit The Sewanee Review.
-John Ciardi, James Dickey, Maxine Kumin, Stephen Spender, Peter Taylor, Harry Crews, and Donald Justice have taught here, and more recently Marjorie Sandor, Nancy Reisman, Josh Russell, John Holman, Noy Holland, Sam Michel, Debora Greger, Mary Robison, and Sidney Wade.
+John Ciardi, James Dickey, Maxine Kumin, Stephen Spender, Peter Taylor, Harry Crews, and Donald Justice have taught here, and more recently Marjorie Sandor, Nancy Reisman, Josh Russell, John Holman, Noy Holland, Sam Michel, Debora Greger, Mary Robison, Sidney Wade, and Amy Hempel.

 You may see our various rankings at Poets & Writers in their annual MFA Index.
 Rankings are funny—discredited when low, celebrated when high, volatile, whimsical, often inexplicable.
 We like our numbers—#1 in job placement (2013), #13 in something called “Four-year Fiction Survey,” and #6 in funding (2014)—but we prefer as a measure of a writing program what its graduates do.
 What ours do is here.